The silver tabby British Shorthair is a very stylish creature. Discover the variety of silver tabby patterns.

 The Mackerel silver tabby British Shorthair

 Think of Tigger!
 Mackerel tabbies are beautiful, stripey cats a little like zebras.
-The original Whiskas cat is a black silver mackerel tabby.
+The original Whiskas cat is a black silver mackerel tabby, although they have now also used a Classic Silver tabby, and even a spotty one too.
 Black silver mackerel tabbies are a real favourite of ours.

 The Spotted silver tabby British Shorthair